4d/docs/docsPostProcessed/Project/compiler.md

 The structure of the error file is as follows:

-- At the top of the file is the list of errors and warnings, sorted by method and in the order of their creation in 4D.
+- At the top of the file is the list of errors and warnings, sorted by method and in their order of creation in 4D.
 In the ***General errors*** section, all the typing impossibilities and identity ambiguities are grouped together.
 These errors and warnings are listed using the following format:
-	- the line number in the method (0 indicates general errors);
+	- line number in the method (0 indicates general errors)
-	- the warning attribute indicates whether the detected anomaly is a warning (warning="true") or an error (warning="false");
+	- warning attribute indicating whether the detected anomaly is a warning (warning="true") or an error (warning="false")
- 	- a diagnostic that describes the error.
+	- diagnostic describing the error

 If your project does not have any general errors, the file will not have a *General errors* section.

 An error file may contain three types of messages:

 - **Errors linked to a specific line**: these errors are displayed in context — the line in which they were found — with an explanation.
 The compiler reports this type of error when it encounters an expression in which it sees an inconsistency related to data type or syntax.
-In the compiler window, double–click on each error detected in order to open the method concerned directly in the 4D Method editor with the line containing the error highlighted.
+In the compiler window, double–click on each error detected in order to open the method concerned directly in the 4D Method editor, with the line containing the error highlighted.

 - **General errors**: These are errors that make it impossible to compile the project.
 There are two cases in which the compiler reports a general error:
 	- The data type of a process variable could not be determined.
 	- Two different kinds of objects have the same name.
 General errors are so named because they cannot be linked to any specific method.
 In the first case, the compiler could not perform a specified typing anywhere in the project.
 In the second, it was unable to decide whether to associate a given name with one object rather than with another.

 - **Warnings**: Warnings are not errors.
-Warnings do not prevent the project from being compiled; they simply point out potential code errors.
+They do not prevent the project from being compiled, but simply point out potential code errors.
 In the compiler window, warnings appear in italics.
-Double-click on each warning to open the method concerned directly in the 4D Method editor with the line concerned by the warning highlighted.
+Double-click on each warning to open the method concerned directly in the 4D Method editor, with the line containing the warning highlighted.